sd17fall/softdes.web/notes/genefinder-solutions.md

-If you really want to (create and then) show off your Python expertise, read up on Python's built-in "Concrete" exception types.
+If you really want to show off your Python expertise, read up on Python's [built-in exception types](https://docs.python.org/3.4/library/exceptions.html#concrete-exceptions).
 You'll discover a more specific exception than `Exception`, that's perfect for this purpose:

 ```python